-Not all nonprofit corporations last forever.
-Among other possibilities, a nonprofit may close because it’s no longer able to get necessary funding, the directors or members have irreconcilable differences, or the organization simply decides that it has met its goals and no longer needs to exist.
-Whatever the underlying reason, if you choose to close down an Oregon nonprofit corporation, you’ll need to go through a process called dissolution.
+Nonprofit corporations do not last forever, and therefore may close because they are no longer able to get necessary funding, the directors or members have irreconcilable differences, or they simply decide that it has met its goals and no longer needs to exist.
+Whatever the underlying reason, if you choose to close down an Oregon nonprofit corporation, you will need to go through a process called dissolution.
 Dissolution requires a vote or other formal authorization, the filing of key documents with government agencies, and a group of other tasks collectively known as winding up the corporation.

 The specific steps for closing a nonprofit will vary depending on several basic facts.
 Bearing that in mind, this article is limited in the following ways:

 Your nonprofit corporation is registered with the State of Oregon.
 Through the dissolution process, you will officially cancel that registration, and officially end the corporation’s existence.
 A properly-handled dissolution achieves at least two important goals: